Allopurinol

 Print this page

-Allopurinol is used mainly as a long-term daily treatment to prevent gout attacks or flares.
+Allopurinol is mainly used as a long-term daily treatment to prevent gout attacks or flares.
 It helps to prevent permanent damage to your joints.

 Allopurinol can also be used to prevent some types of kidney stones and may be used in people receiving cancer chemotherapy, to prevent high uric acid that can occur with some types of chemotherapy.